js-kyle/mincer/README.md

 [![Build Status](https://travis-ci.org/nodeca/mincer.svg?branch=master)](https://travis-ci.org/nodeca/mincer)
 [![NPM version](https://img.shields.io/npm/v/mincer.svg)](https://www.npmjs.org/package/mincer)

+**WARNING!
+This project is not actively maintained and not recommended for use.**

 JavaScript port of Sprockets (v2.10.0).
 It features same declarative dependency management (with exactly same language) for CSS and JavaScript and preprocessor pipeline.
 Mincer allows you to write assets in the languages like: CoffeeScript,